mento-protocol/mento-core/test/fork/README.md

 ```

 This represents an ExchangeForkTest for the 0th exchange of the 0th exchange provider on Alfajores.
-These tests need to be added manually when the assertions in the ChainForkTest fail.
+These tests contracts need to be added manually when we add more pairs or exchange providers, but the
+assertions at chain level gives us the heads up when this changes.

 ### assertions, actions, helpers